1995 – 2026

 Apr 21, 2026

-The newest LTS since 8.4 — consolidates the 9.x Innovation cycle (VECTOR type, JavaScript stored programs) into a stable branch and brings several previously-Enterprise features to Community Edition.
+The current LTS — consolidates the 9.x Innovation cycle (VECTOR type, JavaScript stored programs) into a stable branch and brings several previously-Enterprise features to Community Edition.
+The version to standardize production on.

 • First LTS since 8.4 — 9.7 is the last release of the 9.x cycle, designated Long-Term Support (5 years Premier through ~April 2031, 3 years Extended through April 2034).
 It rolls up everything the 9.0–9.6 Innovation releases delivered into one stable branch to standardize on.
 See the 9.7 LTS announcement.